 R&D Academic Mentor

 As an entrepreneur, designer and scholar, Lynne has founded multiple organisations and lead impact across private, public and charity sectors.
 Dynamic, open to possibilities, comfortable with change and the process of innovation, Lynne has pioneered award winning outputs for retail, luxury, design and technology sectors specialising in augmented reality, fashion, jewellery and digital anthropology.
+In spring 2021 she has joined Edinburgh College of Art from UAL, though retaining her role of Academic Mentor in the BFTT SME Awaytomars Project.

 - Design, culture and material leadership across digital